Meivazhi: Meivazhi sabha

-The Meivazhi Sabha had a President and 24 senior disciples referred to as the "சத்தியப்பிடி மூப்பர்/Cattiyappiṭi mūppar" (Elders of Truth), appointed by Salai Andavargal himself, to take care of the everyday affairs of the Sabha.
-One Meivazhi Kailai Anandhar, a leading criminal lawyer of that time, was the president of the Association till 1974 and thereafter due to his old age, Salai Andavargal appointed one Meivazhi Murugamalai Anandar as the President.
-It is stated that during the British-ruled period, the senior disciples had suggested to Salai Andavargal that the compensation amount given by the British and the offerings given by the Disciples, could be converted in the form of Gold and thus several Gold ingots engraved with the seal of the British Crown were purchased and stored at various hidden locations across the village under different trees.
-The location of the ingots were known to a very few disciples, many of whom had died due to old age.
-However, immediately after His holiness Salai Andavargal attained a greatest Penance State called Vankani Virat Thavam on 19.02.1976, Now, his holiness is in Highest Penance state since, but some confusion and chaos prevailed among the followers, as to the future of the temple administration and also the uncertainty as to whether the phenomenon of Incorruptibility will continue or not.
-In March 1976, the followers had faced a credibility crisis, when the Indian Government Customs and Excise Department officers, on the basis of some anonymous tip-off from within the village, raided the hermitage in a weeklong operation, unearthing all the stored gold and silver ornaments including personal belongings of some of the disciples, during uncertain times of Emergency period in India.
-The Government had charged many of the disciples for illegal hoarding of wealth, but eventually lost the case since the recovered ornaments were not personal belongings of the Disciples, but belongings of the Sabha.
-After years of uncertainty and fear, the disciples finally came back to the temple when they realized that the phenomenon of Incorruptibility was continuing to take place even when Salai Andavargal was in a state of Mahasamādhi.
-The place where Salai Andavargal attained Mahasamādhi, is referred to as the "Ponnaranga Devalayam (Tamil: பொன்னரங்க தேவாலயம், Poṉṉaraṅka tēvālayam), meaning "The Golden Temple".
-All the Prayers, Rituals and Festivals are held around this Shrine.
+The Meivazhi sabha had a President and 24 senior disciples, referred to as the "சத்தியப்பிடி மூப்பர்/Cattiyappiṭi mūppar" (Elders of Truth), who were appointed by Salai Andavargal himself to handle the sabha's everyday affairs.
+One Meivazhi Kailai Anandhar, a leading criminal lawyer of that time, was the president of the Association until 1974, and thereafter, due to his old age, Salai Andavargal appointed one Meivazhi Murugamalai Anandar as the president.
+It is stated that during the British-ruled period, the senior disciples suggested to Salai Andavargal that the compensation given by the British and the offerings from the disciples be converted into gold.
+Thus, several gold ingots engraved with the seal of the British Crown were purchased and stored at various hidden locations across the village under different trees.
+The location of the ingots was known to only a few disciples, many of whom had died of old age.
+However, immediately after His Holiness Salai Andavargal attained the greatest Penance State called Vankani Virat Thavam on 19.02.1976, His Holiness is now in the Highest Penance state, but some confusion and chaos prevailed among the followers, as to the future of the temple administration, and also the uncertainty as to whether the phenomenon of incorruptibility will continue or not.
+In March 1976, the followers faced a credibility crisis when the Indian Government Customs and Excise Department officers, based on some anonymous tip-off from within the village, raided the hermitage in a weeklong operation, unearthing all the stored gold and silver ornaments, including personal belongings of some of the disciples, during the uncertain times of the Emergency period in India.
+The Government had charged many of the disciples with illegal hoarding of wealth, but eventually lost the case because the recovered ornaments were not the personal belongings of the disciples but belonged to the sabha.
+After years of uncertainty and fear, the disciples finally came back to the temple when they realized that the phenomenon of incorruptibility was continuing to take place even when Salai Andavargal was in a state of Mahasamādhi.
+The place where Salai Andavargal attained Mahasamādhi is referred to as the "Ponnaranga Devalayam (Tamil: பொன்னரங்க தேவாலயம், Poṉṉaraṅka tēvālayam), meaning "The Golden Temple".
+All the Prayers, Rituals, and Festivals are held around this Shrine.